stadium-software/repeater-datagrid/README.md

 OFFSET @offsetRows ROWS FETCH NEXT @pageSize ROWS ONLY
 ```

-# Application

-## Application Properties
-1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Types
-Add
+Add two types to make working with the data easier

-1. The DataGridState type described below
+1. The "DataGridState" type described below
 2. A type that matches the field in your dataset (example below)

 ### DataGridState Type
-Add a second type called "DataGridState" with the following properties
+Add a type called "DataGridState" with the properties bwlow.

 1. page (any)
 2. pageSize (any)